-In September 2017 the Board carried out its annual review of the level of fees payable to Directors including a review of comparable peer group directors' fees.
-Following the review it was concluded that the fees should be increased with effect from 1 October 2017, £35,000, £30,000 and £27,000 for the Chairman, Audit Committee Chairman and other Directors, respectively.
-This represents the first increase in Directors' fees since May 2011 and serves to bring the Company closer to the median level for fees payable to the wider peer group.
-The increase is also a reflection of the increased work load and general responsibilities expected from directors of listed companies over the last six and a half years.
+During the year the Board carried out its annual review of the level of fees payable to Directors including a review of comparable peer group directors' fees.
+Following the review it was concluded that the fees should be maintained at the current levels of £35,000, £30,000 and £27,000 for the Chairman, Audit Committee Chairman and other Directors, respectively.
+The Directors' fees were increased to the present level with effect from 1 October 2017.
 There are no further fees to disclose as the Company has no employees, chief executive or executive directors.